ashutoshjoshi1/kaggle_right_whale/README.md

-# Pattern Detection and Recognition using Deep Learning
+# Code for Pattern Detection and Recognition using Deep Learning

-This repository holds code for our project ***Pattern Detection and Recognition using Deep Learning***

 By Manasi Khapke, Shraddha Gunjal, Faizan Shaikh